 How do I apply?

-Applications for grades 9-11 for the year are accepted at the beginning of November.
-Priority consideration is given to students attending the Triad area Catholic Schools through February 1; thereafter students are accepted on a space-available basis.
+Applications for grades 9-11 for the year are accepted on a rolling basis.
+Priority consideration is given to students attending the Triad Area Catholic Schools through February 1; thereafter students are accepted on a space-available basis.
 The Admissions Committee will consider applications at the conclusion of the first semester.
 Notification of acceptance will be mailed in early March.

 How do I get information about admission to Bishop McGuinness?